lundybernard/rpi-cluster/readme.md

   - add host keys to known hosts file maybe?
 - Install 3rd party ansible roles `ansible-galaxy install -r requirements.yaml`
 - create an ansible.cfg file, to avoid having to use `-i hosts` when running commands
+- add `# ansible-playbook -i hosts <playbook file name>` to your playbooks so they can be run with `ansible-playbook <playbook name>.yaml`

 ## Configure Devices
 Initial config:
+1. change the default pi user password to something random

+`ansible-playbook set_pi_usr_pas.yaml`

+2. Initial new raspberry pi configuration

 `ansible-playbook raspberrypi.yaml --ask-pass --verbose -f 10`

 once our ssh key has been copied up, we dont need to --ask-pass again.

-- change the remote_user in raspberrypi.yaml to the value of  raspi_config_replace_user: name:

 `ansible-playbook raspberrypi.yaml --verbose -f 10`